baseplate-admin/new_blog/posts/why-i-switched-from-svelte-5-to-htmx-and-django/index.md

 But let's say we use only `Joe` from the above example.
 We still need to send everything from backend.

-When the payload gets large ( about 129kb ) from our backend on each request, it gets expensive.
+When the payload gets large ( about **129kb** ) from our backend on each request, it gets expensive.

 # `svelte` community is confused and possible diverted
 Oh boy, where do we start.

-For starters, projects like [`pelte`](https://pelte.dev/) [popped up](https://www.reddit.com/r/sveltejs/comments/16pjccm/pelte_putting_svelte_back_into_svelte_5/) right after rich announced svelte 5.
+For starters, projects like [`pelte`](https://pelte.dev/) [popped up](https://www.reddit.com/r/sveltejs/comments/16pjccm/pelte_putting_svelte_back_into_svelte_5/) right after rich announced `svelte` 5.

 Posts like these popped started appearing on reddit:
 * [How does Svelte 5 w/ Runes differentiate itself from Vue (i.e. why use Svelte vs Vue going forward)](https://www.reddit.com/r/sveltejs/comments/16uiiqf/how_does_svelte_5_w_runes_differentiate_itself/)
 * [\[Meta\] Svelte vs X](https://www.reddit.com/r/sveltejs/comments/16zdvdz/meta_svelte_vs_x/)

-These indicate that a portion ( may be small ) shifted away from svelte after the announcement.
+These indicate that a portion ( may be small ) shifted away from `svelte` after the announcement.

 # Authentication between `SPA` and decoupled backend is hard

+For starters, if you have a `django` backend, you dont have a straightforward way to do authentication from backend and frontend.

+You can do something like token authentication, but the problem rises with storing the token securely, then validating the token, ....

+The token can be stored securely ( specially if you use something like `sveltekit` ) but the process is cumbersome ( server side route, setting https only cookie from server ) and it takes time to set everything up.
+Minus point is you lose client side routing if you go with this route.

+# The ecosystem is brittle

+The entire `svelte` ecosystem didn't get that much mature even after 2-3 years.
+For example there's nothing like [`mantine`](https://mantine.dev) for `svelte`.
+Well [`skeleton`](https://skeleton.dev) exists but it's a relatively young project with countless bugs.

+There's no good text editor ( that's native ) for `svelte`.
+[Posts like this](https://www.reddit.com/r/sveltejs/comments/17cgmts/rich_text_editor/) echo this problem.

+# The move